JITSEC/Devops_training/docker/README.md

 3.  once done, run `docker-compose up` and see what happens.

-4.  if you have extra time, you can modify the etherpad image to delay the execution of nojs until the mysql server is ready and responding.
+4.  if you have extra time, you can modify the etherpad image to delay the execution of nodejs until the mysql server is ready and responding.

 ### mini-httpd